n3ps/style-guide/docs/components/widget.md

 ---

 # Widget
-Widgets are the basic building blocks.
+Widgets are basic building blocks.
+Add `.widget-header` to get a vertically centered header.
+Add an optional `.widget-body` to get padded content.

 ### Example: Basic